Arhiv Tuzlanskog kantona

 - Tuzla County Archives

-The establishment of the Archives in Tuzla and the establishment of archival activities in the wider Tuzla area was carried out only after the Second World War.
-Archive of Tuzla was founded by the City People's Committee in Tuzla on July 1, 1954, in accordance with the recommendation of the Executive Council of the People's Republic of Bosnia and Herzegovina (NR BiH) No. 3768/53 of 24 January 1954.
+The establishment of the Archives of Tuzla Canton and the establishment of archival activities in the wider Tuzla area was carried out only after the Second World War.
+The Canton Archives were founded by the City People's Committee in Tuzla on 1 July 1954, in accordance with the recommendation of the Executive Council of the People's Republic of Bosnia and Herzegovina (NR BiH) No. 3768/53 of 24 January 1954.

 Published finding aids:

-- Šabotić, I, Hodžić N., Isić S. Vodič kroz arhivske fondove i zbirke Arhiva Tuzlanskog kantona (Guide through archival fonds and collections), Tuzla: Arhiv Tuzlanskog kantona, 2012, 2015.
+Šabotić, I, Hodžić N., Isić S. Vodič kroz arhivske fondove i zbirke Arhiva Tuzlanskog kantona (Guide through archival fonds and collections of the Archives of Tuzla Canton), Tuzla: Arhiv Tuzlanskog kantona, 2012, 2015.
 427 p. (also available on the website, Bosnian/Croatian/Serbian only).

 Photocopies and digitised copies available on demand.